ShiJbey/create_unity_package/README.md

 ### How to install

+This tool is Python-based.
+So, you will need to install Python 3 if you don't already have it installed.

 **Option #1**: Install from Pip: `pip install create_unity_package`

 **Option #2**: Install from GitHub: `pip install git+https://github.com/ShiJbey/create_unity_package.git`